-Dear JVF Family,
+Dear JVF Parents and Caregivers,

-Welcome to J.V.
-Forrestal Elementary School, I look forward to another school year together.
 The JVF Elementary Student Handbook is designed to provide a resource for some of the basic information that you and your child will need during the school year.
 It also includes information that is helpful in understanding our school district policies.
+This handbook, along with other helpful information, can be found on our school website.